appindesign/M-Time-Series/readme.md

 - `day` The day number of the start of the year.

 *Return* The function returns the start of `datetime`'s year.
 The returned value is the same type as `datetime`.

+### fnEndOfYear
+*Purpose* Solves the problem of finding the end of a year, given the year starts on `month` and `day`.
+This enables you to find either the end of the calendar year or the end of a financial or reporting year.

+*Parameters*
+- `datetime` The date for which you wish to find the end of the year. dateTime may be of type date, datetime or datetimezone.
+- `month` The calander month number of the start of the year.
+- `day` The day number of the start of the year.

+*Return* The function returns the end of `datetime`'s year.
+The returned value is the same type as `datetime`.